larryhassan/webb/readme.md

 docker-compose up
 ```
 You are ready to work.
 Live Debugging is enabled.
-## Staging server
+## Stage Server

-After every push to the dev branch [Staging server](http://webb.0zxc.com:81/) will be updated automatically
+After every push to the dev branch [Staging Server](http://webb.0zxc.com:81/) will be updated automatically

 ## Build Server